 3. “Here’s my current thought about how to handle this – what blind-spots do you see?”

-Using this technique is a quick way to make your team feel more involved – while generating better ideas and results.
-The bottom line is that managing a team is challenging – this is what this post is really talking about, but it’s rewarding and worthwhile if you invest the time and the effort.
+Using these techniques is a quick way to make your team feel more involved – while generating better ideas and results.
+There are other ways to achieve the same result, but the bottom line is that managing a team is challenging – this is what this post is really talking about, but it’s rewarding and worthwhile if you invest the time and the effort.

-What techniques have you used when engaging and motivating your team.
-What things have been successful – or not for you?
+What techniques have you used when engaging and motivating your design team?
+What things have been successful – or not for you in your experience?